-The ENVISION study was a randomized, double-blind, placebo-controlled, multicenter study evaluating the efficacy and safety of givosiran in patients (N=94) with a documented diagnosis of AHP.
-After the 6-month double-blind placebo-controlled period, all patients received givosiran treatment in the 30-month OLE period.
-The primary endpoint of the ENVISION double-blind period was the annualized rate of composite porphyria attacks defined as those requiring hospitalization, urgent healthcare visit, or IV hemin administration at home, in patients with AIP over the 6-month treatment period.1
+The ENVISION study was a phase 3, randomized, double-blind, placebo-controlled, multicenter study evaluating the efficacy and safety of givosiran in patients with a documented diagnosis of AHP.
+Enrolled patients were randomized on a 1:1 basis to receive subcutaneous injections of givosiran 2.5 mg/kg (n=48) or placebo (n=46) once a month for 6 months, followed by an optional 30 month OLE.
+The primary endpoint was the annualized rate of composite porphyria attacks among patients with AIP at 6 months.1